1Password/load-secrets-action/README.md

       - name: Configure 1Password Connect
         uses: 1password/load-secrets-action/configure@v1
         with:
           # Persist the 1Password Service Account token.
-Keep in mind that
+This will grant
-          # every single step in the job will be able to access the token.
+          # all steps of the job access to the token.
           service-account-token: ${{ secrets.OP_SERVICE_ACCOUNT_TOKEN }}

       - name: Load Docker credentials